JOHN B. FRANCIS CHAIR

 Dr. Blacksher publishes regularly in bioethics, public health, health policy, medical, and deliberation journals, such as the American Journal of Bioethics, American Journal of Public Health, Hastings Center Report, JAMA, and Journal of Public Deliberation.
 She also lectures frequently and widely, giving invited talks to professional and academic entities, most recently to the National Academies of Science Committee on Rising Midlife Mortality Rates and Socioeconomic Disparities, The Hastings Center’s Project on Reconstructing Common Purpose and Civic Innovation for a Democracy in Crisis, The Johns Hopkins University Center for Health Disparities Solutions, Interdisciplinary Association for Population Health Science, the American College of Medical Genetics, and the Society for Pediatric Anesthesia.

 The Francis Chair brings Dr. Blacksher home to the Center for Practical Bioethics, where she served as the Deputy Director of Community-State Partnerships to Improve End-of-Life Care, a Robert Wood Johnson Foundation program to create a policy and civic environment conducive to good end-of-life care, and as a Center Program Associate focused on health and healthcare disparities, from 1998 to 2003.
 She looks forward to building this next phase of her career at the Center working with community leaders in Kansas City to address widening educational disparities and entrenched racial disparities in health using civic tools that can promote health and opportunity for all in the Heartland.

-Dr. Blacksher lives in Seattle, Washington with her husband of 20 years, Thomas Knittel, an architect who got his start in Kansas City, the city they both call home and look forward to spending more time in.
+Dr. Blacksher lives in Los Angeles, California with her husband of 20 years, Thomas Knittel, an architect who got his start in Kansas City, the city they both call home and look forward to spending more time in.